Question

 - The SLR also helps in controlling the credit growth in the economy, thereby influencing inflation and economic stability.

--> The Staff Selection Commission has released the SSC GD 2025 Result on 17th June 2025 on the official website.
-Candidates can check if their qualifying status by going through the List.
+-> The Staff Selection Commission has released the SSC GD 2025 Answer Key on 26th June 2025 on the official website.

 -> The SSC GD Notification 2026 will be released in October 2025 and the exam will be scheduled in the month of January and February 2026.